US jobless claims rise to 885,000 amid resurgence of virus

 On Wednesday, the Federal Reserve signaled that it expects the economy to rebound at a healthy pace next year as viral vaccines become widely distributed.
 But Chair Jerome Powell warned that the next three to six months will likely be painful for the unemployed and small businesses as pandemic cases spike.
 The Fed made clear that it’s prepared to keep interest rates ultra-low for the long run to help the economy withstand those threats.

 Many jobless Americans are now collecting checks under two federal programs that were created this year to ease the economic pain inflicted by the pandemic.
 But those programs are set to expire the day after Christmas.
 Unless Congress acts to extend that aid, benefits will end completely for an estimated 9.1 million unemployed people.
+In a report Wednesday, the JPMorgan Chase Institute warned that a cutoff in benefits would likely cause the families of the unemployed to slash spending and to fall behind on mortgage payments.

 Some federal aid appears likely to arrive soon.
 On Wednesday, congressional negotiators closed in on a $900 billion COVID-19 economic relief package that would deliver additional help to businesses, $300 per week jobless checks and $600 stimulus payments to most Americans.
 But there was no deal quite yet.